MicrosoftDocs/memdocs/autopilot/includes/create-assigned-user-group.md

        1. Scroll through the list of objects and select members that the Windows Autopilot device preparation profiles should be deployed to.
 Alternatively, use the **Search** bar to search for and select members for the group.
 Make sure to only select users or groups that only contain users.

-       1. Once all of the desired users or user groups have been selected that the Windows Autopilot device preparation profiles should be deployed to, select the **Select** button.
+       1. Once all of the desired users or user groups are selected that the Windows Autopilot device preparation profiles should be deployed to, select the **Select** button.

     1. Select the **Create** button to finish creating the assigned user group.